4-co/imdb/README.md

 In a relational model, you would normally have a "MoviesActors" table and join.
 In a document model, you normally embed unless the embedded data is fast changing or potentially grows to be very large.
 More information [here](https://docs.microsoft.com/en-us/azure/cosmos-db/modeling-data)

 A common usage for this data would be to show the Actor and what movies they were in (or a Movie and the Actors in it).
 If you embed just the ID, this would be two serial queries.
 One to get the Actor and the Movie IDs and a second one to pull back the movie information.
-Given the size of the documents, we chose to optimize this by embedded the entire Movie into the Actor document (and Actors into the Movie document).
+Given the size of the documents, we chose to optimize this by embedded the key Movie fields into the Actor document (and Actors into the Movie document).
 This simplifies reads but complicate writes.
 In a high read situation (like showing movies on a web site), this is a good optimization.
 Just keep an eye on document size and update frequency / complexity.

-Note: When you update a single field in a document, Cosmos DB writes the entire document which can change your IO requirements compared to a relational DBMS.
+> When you update a single field in a document, Cosmos DB writes the entire document which can change your IO requirements compared to a relational DBMS.

 A good example of what you would not want to embed is the individual ratings.
 Some movies have over 100K ratings, so you would want to keep the individual ratings in a separate container and have a process that summarizes and updates the aggregate every n minutes.

 ## Searching

-Some of the sample queries search the Movie Title or Actor Name using a "like" query.
-For a small amount of documents searching across a small number of fields, this works fine.
-However, if search is a primary use case or you want "full text" search, you should integrate Cosmos DB with Azure Search as the queries will be richer, faster and less expensive.
+Some of the sample queries search the Movie Title or Actor Name using a "contains" query.
+For a small amount of documents searching across a small number of fields, this works well.
+However, if search is a primary use case or you want "full text" search, you should integrate Cosmos DB with [Azure Cognitive Search](https://docs.microsoft.com/en-us/azure/search/search-howto-index-cosmosdb) as the queries will be richer, faster and less expensive.

-The Genre search uses an "array_contains" search.
-In a relational model, you would likely have a MoviesGenres table and use a join (a Movie has 1..n Genres)
+The Genre search searches an array of Genres within a movie.
+In a relational model, you would likely have a MoviesGenres table and use a join (a Movie has 1..n Genres).
+As an optimization, we created the genreSearch field which is a | delimited string of the Genres array.
+Because array_contains is case sensitive, this optimizes our search query from a performance and cost perspective.
+With the recent [improvement](https://devblogs.microsoft.com/cosmosdb/new-string-function-performance-improvements-and-case-insensitive-search/) in Cosmos DB string functions, we saw a 29% performance improvement and a 5% RU (cost) reduction.

-Note that in Cosmos DB, search is case sensitive, so searching Movies for "matrix" will return zero documents but searching for "Matrix" will return the correct number of documents.
-We chose to address this by adding a "textSearch" field that is a lowercase version of the title or actor name (it could contain other keywords as well).
-This adds size to the document, but prevents having to use contains(lower(m.title), 'matrix').
-By using lower(), you are doing a full table scan and not using the index.
-For 1300 movies, this is minimal work, but at scale, it will be slow and expensive.
+Order by is case sensitive in Cosmos DB, so sorting Movies by title will result in "Alice Through the Looking Glass" appearing before "Alice in Wonderland".
+We chose to address this by adding a "textSearch" field that is a lowercase version of the title or actor name.
+This adds size to the document, but ensures results are ordered as expected.

-Order by is also case sensitive in Cosmos DB, so Alice Through the Looking Glass sorts before Alice in Wonderland.
-We use the textSearch field to avoid this behavior.
 We also create composite indices on textSearch, movieId for Movies and textSearch, actorId for Actors.
 Since Movies and Actors may have the same name, this allows us to ensure deterministic ordering.
 To order by a composite key in Cosmos DB, you must first create the composite index.
 See [index.json](./index.json) for the index definitions.

-Again, for large or advanced search workloads, you should integrate Azure Search (or SOLR) as part of the solution, using the Cosmos DB [change feed](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) to keep the index fresh is a proven model.

 ## Understanding RUs